Wage Subsidy Guide for Employers – All You Need to Know

 Employer requirements

-• have never previously employed the person they are hiring
+• not having previously employed the person being hired

-• not be an Australian, state or territory government agency
+• not being an Australian, state or territory government agency

-• ensure the person being hired meets the eligibility requirements for the wage subsidy
+• confirming the person being hired meets the program’s eligibility requirements

-• expect the role being offered to be ongoing and for at least 20 hours per week on average over the six-month wage subsidy period
+• offering an ongoing role averaging at least 20 hours per week over the six-month wage subsidy period

-• guarantee that the work complies with employment standards for the position (for example, that it is suitable work and pays at least the national minimum wage).
+• confirming the work complies with employment standards for the position (for example, that it is suitable work and pays at least the national minimum wage).

 Remember that not all jobs are eligible for a wage subsidy.
 It is up to the individual service provider to determine whether a wage subsidy is appropriate and to decide on the level of the wage subsidy, depending on both the employer’s and the jobseeker’s needs in each case.